KiliLoje/ebsrc-scanner/README.md

 ### Usage

 Make a .txt file with the text that you want to search for.
+Note that the program will search for consecutive lines in ebsrc-to-listing similar to your .txt file.
+Emphasis on consecutive.
 This is an example :

     target-text.txt